 - Sit the baby slightly upward, not lying down.

-- Position the bottle almost horizontal, about the right angle from baby’s spline direction.
+- Position the bottle almost horizontal, about the right angle from the baby’s spline direction.

 - Aim the bottle to the baby’s nose and wait until the baby opens her mouth wide enough to insert the bottle nipple.
 Aims to insert as much as possible, reaching the nipple base.
 If your baby gags, perhaps you need a smaller nipple size.